The Latest Results of American Studies, V. International Symposium

 3–5 September 2025, Wrocław

-The main issue of the Symposium will concern the results of the latest research in archaeological sciences, cultural and physical anthropology, and landscape, field and material studies, as well as their significance for understanding the evolution of pre-Columbian or colonial societies of the New World.
-At the same time, not only the results of the conducted research will be discussed, but also a discussion on the research methodology and the manners of popularization of scientific results will be carried out.
+The principal theme of the Symposium centred on the most recent advances in archaeological science, cultural and physical anthropology, and in landscape, field, and material studies, with particular emphasis on their significance for understanding the evolutionary trajectories of pre-Columbian and colonial societies of the New World.
+The sessions presented not only the results of ongoing research projects but also fostered critical debate on methodological frameworks and on strategies for disseminating scientific knowledge to broader audiences.

 Projekt "Zintegrowany Program Rozwoju Uniwersytetu Wrocławskiego 2018-2022" współfinansowany ze środków Unii Europejskiej z Europejskiego Funduszu Społecznego